saltyorg/docs/docs/reference/cloudplow-config.md

 If you used the [scripted rclone method](rclone-manual.md), there is a script in the sb_gd repo that will make the required modifications to the cloudplow config.

+NOTE: This script is assuming that your service account file are in `/opt/sa/all`, which is where the [scripted rclone method](rclone-manual.md) puts them.

 1. Run the script

     ```